Immunizations

 Students who qualify for exceptions and wish to exercise the same must use an affidavit issued from the Texas Department of State Health Services to claim an exemption based on conscientious or religious objections.
 Failure to do so consistent with the noted time frame will preclude registration.

 Bacterial meningitis is a serious, contagious, potentially deadly disease that can progress extremely fast, so take utmost caution.
 It is an inflammation of the membranes that surround the brain and spinal cord.
 The bacteria that causes meningitis can also infect the blood.
 This disease strikes about 3,000 Americans each year, including 100–125 on college campuses, leading to 5–15 deaths among college students every year.
 There is a treatment, but those who survive may develop severe health problems or disabilities.
-Keeping up to date with recommended immunizations and maintaining health habits such, as getting plenty of rest and avoiding close contact with sick people, are ways to prevent meningitis.
+Keeping up to date with recommended immunizations and maintaining health habits, such as getting plenty of rest and avoiding close contact with sick people, are ways to prevent meningitis.

 What are the symptoms?